dotlang/language/README.md

 - **Digit separators**: `1_000_000`.
 - **Suffixed if and for**: `return 1 if x>1;`, `x++ for(10)`, `x += y for (y: array)`.
 - **Arrays**: Same notation as Java `int[] x = {1, 2, 3}; int[3] y; y[0] = 11; int[n] t; int[] u; u = int[5]`.
+- **For**: You can use `for` to iterate over an array `for(x:array1)` or repeat something `n` times `for(n)`.

+###Core package

+A set of core packages will be included in the language which provide basic and low-level functionality:

+- Calling C/C++ methods
+- Calling OS services
+- Thread and synchronization management
+- Reflection and extracting annotations
+- Data conversion

+###Standard package

+There will be another set of packages built on top of core which provide common utilities.
+This will be much larger and more complex than core, so it will be independent of the core and language.
+Here is a list of some of classes in this package collection:

+- Network and web
+- Serialization/Deserialization
+- map/reduce/filter utilities
+- Regex
+- Collections (Stack, Queue, Linked List, ...)
+- Encryption
+- Math
+- File I/O
+- Console I/O
+- ...